-In the left-side navigation pane of the MQ console, select Message Tracing, and then click the Create Query Job button in the upper right corner of the page.
+In the left-side navigation pane of the RocketMQ console, choose Message Tracing.
+On the page that is displayed, click Create Query Task in the upper-right corner.

-After you created a query job, MQ backend will execute the query job asynchronously, and send the execution status back to the Query Jobs page.
-When the query job is completed, Query Complete will be displayed in the Job Status column; otherwise, Querying will be displayed.
+After you created a query task, the RocketMQ backend executes the query task asynchronously, and sends the task status to the Query Task page.
+When the query task is completed, Query Complete appears in the Task Status column.
+Otherwise, Querying appears.

 - Producer information

 In query by message key and query by topic, if multiple traces are displayed, you can page up and down to view the traces.

 The following table describes relevant terms of message tracing: